auth0/docs/articles/api-auth/tutorials/client-credentials/customize-with-hooks.md

 Please ensure that:

 - You have created an [API defined with the appropriate scopes](${manage_url}/#/apis)
-- You have created a [machine to machine application](${manage_url}/#/applications) that is authorized to use the API created in the previous step
+- You have created a [machine to machine application](/applications/machine-to-machine) that is authorized to use the API created in the previous step

 If you haven't done these yet, refer to these docs for details:
-- How to set up a Client Credentials Grant:
+- How to set up a Client Grant:
   - [Using the Dashboard](/api-auth/config/using-the-auth0-dashboard)
   - [Using the Management API](/api-auth/config/using-the-management-api)
 - [How to execute a Client Credentials Grant](/api-auth/config/asking-for-access-tokens)